 Best Baked Ziti With Ricotta: Two Recipe Approaches

-There are two approaches to making the best baked ziti: 1) quick and easy, and 2) elaborate and more time consuming.
+There are two approaches to making baked ziti: 1) quick and easy, and 2) elaborate and more time consuming.

 - You will need a double recipe of marinara, so that you have enough to bake the baked ziti and serve each portion with a nice spoonful on top

 - Buy the freshest, most high-quality ricotta you can find.
 The ricotta is a big component of the pasta, so the quality will make a difference.
-Other than homemade — go for it!
+Other than homemade ricotta — and I think you should go for it!
 I use queen Ina Garten’s recipe — I think Polly-O and Trader Joe’s are the best.
-Polly-O also makes good mozzarella.
+In addition to a good ricotta cheese, Polly-O also makes good mozzarella.

 - Use part-skim mozzarella, and not fresh.
 I also like to grate mine fresh.

 Luckily, neither great marinara nor delicious, homemade meatballs are complex.
 Even luckier, both can be made up to a few days in advance.
 Here are the recipes you need:

 - Recipe: 20-Minute Marinara.
 Do a double recipe so you have enough for both the ziti and to ladle over each portion when serving

 - Recipe: The Best Italian Meatballs.
 These are my family recipe.
 And it’s great.

 Love this classic baked ziti recipe?
 You’ll also love: